EventsLe Day Club

 Don't be creepy

 This is the whole Code of Conduct, honestly.
 Everything below is an expansion.
-If you're reading this and thinking 'but what about…' you're probably the reason this document exists.

 02